Crimson Quill’s Appraisal #380

 Whilst clearly partial to fresh blood, the vampires in question here were more your rowdy bikers than anything else; the kind of scum that had Charles Bronson shuffling out of retirement for Death Wish III.
 Hoodrats, vagrants, vagabonds, not to be trifled with; they made a formidable band of adversaries and were played to perfection by the ready-made ensemble.
 Paxton, in particular, was superb as psychopathic Severen, adding the kind of edge to the character that had made Hudson such a firm favorite previously.
 As for Henriksen, whenever is he anything other than superb?

 Bigelow followed the western formula to the letter with elaborate set-pieces, deserted town showdowns, and a bar room brawl to smash glass across the toughest skulls.
 In addition, Adam Greenberg’s lush cinematography married beautifully with a score by one of Keeper’s all-time favorite bands, Tangerine Dream.
 While the compositions here weren’t their finest work, they liberally applied layers of intrigue and assisted in lending Near Dark a most exclusive vibe from stem to stern.
 The film was drenched in neon colors but this was countered by dusty exteriors and grungy interiors which kept this rooted firmly in western territory.
-If Yul Brynner had turned up then I likely wouldn’t have batted an eyelid, aside from the fact that he’d been dead for two years already.
+Had Yul Brynner turned up unannounced, then I likely wouldn’t have batted an eyelid, aside from the fact that he’d been dead for two years already.

 I refuse to be drawn on the debate over which is the best eighties vampire flick and prefer instead to ponder my own personal favorite.
 Bigelow’s film could never endure the repeat viewing of Vamp but, perhaps, that’s because it never need fire its six shooters to gain the recognition it deserved.
-It’s a true original, almost poetic in a sense, and I would rather suggest it to be one of the eighties’ finest unpolished treasures…period.
+It’s a true original, almost poetic in a sense, and I would rather suggest it to be one of the eighties’ finest unpolished treasures… period.

 Crimson Quill’s Judgement: 9/10